shaun-russell/expat-nlp/README.md

       # The minimum number of items in this group to match
     - max : number
       # The maximum number of items in this group to match.
+    - label : string
+      # Descriptive metadata for the group.
+Non-operative.
 ```